A premouse inheriting strong cardinals from $V$: Analysis of iterable cephals

 \begin{tm} Let $B=(\rho,M,N)$ be an $(\om_1+1)$-iterable non-trivial bicephalus.
 Then $B$ is not sound.
 Let $m=m^B$ and $n=n^B$.
-Then exactly one of the following holds: \begin{enumerate}[label=\tu{(}\alph*\tu{)}] \item $N$ is active type 1 or type 3 with largest cardinal $\rho$, and letting $\kappa=\crit(F^N)$, then $m\geq 0$ and $M$ has an $(m,\rho)$-good core at $\kappa$, and $G^M_{m,\kappa,\rho}=F^N\rest\rho$. \item Vice versa. \end{enumerate} \end{tm} \begin{proof} Let $B$ be a counterexample.
-We may assume that $B$ is countable.
+Then exactly one of the following holds: \begin{enumerate}[label=\tu{(}\alph*\tu{)}] \item $N$ is active type 1 or type 3 with largest cardinal $\rho$, and letting $\kappa=\crit(F^N)$, then $m\geq 0$ and $M$ has an $(m,\rho)$-good core at $\kappa$, and $G^M_{m,\kappa,\rho}=F^N\rest\rho$. \item Vice versa. \end{enumerate} \end{tm} \begin{proof} We may assume $\ZFC$, as we can work in an inner model which contains $B$ and is closed under an iteration strategy $\Sigma$ for $B$, such as $\HOD_{B,\Sigma}$ or $L[B,\Sigma]$.
+So we may also assume $B$ is countable.
 We mimic the self-comparison argument used in \cite[\S 9]{fsit}.
-That is, fix an $(\om_1+1)$-iteration strategy $\Sigma$ for $B$.
+Fix an $(\om_1+1)$-iteration strategy $\Sigma$ for $B$.
 We form a pair of padded iteration trees $(\Tt,\Uu)$ on $B$, each via $\Sigma$, by comparison.
-We will ensure that we never use compatible extenders in the process, and use this to show that the comparison terminates, using the ISC and an extra argument.
-Assuming that $B$ is sound, we will reach a contradiction by showing that the comparison cannot terminate.
-If $B$ is unsound, we will reach the desired conclusion by examining the circumstances under which the comparison must terminate.
+We will show that the comparison terminates, using the ISC and some more.
+Examining the circumstances under which the comparison terminates, we will show that $B$ is unsound, and the comparison produces an iterate $B'$ of $B$, also a cephal, such that $B'$ has a good core.
+A new feature of the proof (in contrast to the classical phalanx comparisons) is that we then need to show that the iteration map from $B$ to $B'$ cannot introduce this property, so$B$ also has a good core.